CHILD ASSAULT PREVENTION (CAP)

 Details

-The Montreal Assault Prevention Centre set up a program in 2002 to meet a need expressed by schools.
+The Montreal Assault Prevention Centre created this program in 2002 to meet a need expressed by schools.

 The teacher stays in the classroom during the workshop.

-It is inspired by the same philosophy of “empowerment”.
-Based on what CAP-ESPACE has learned, the workshop looks at other social situations and other places where children can suffer or commit certain forms of aggression.
+This workshop is inspired by the same philosophy of “empowerment” used in all our programs.
+Based on what CAP animators have observed over the years , the workshop looks at other social situations and places where children can suffer or commit certain forms of aggression.

 Testimonials